Bayesian Mixtures Models with Repulsive and Attractive Atoms: Bayesian Hierarchical Mixture Models

-Corollary \ref{cor:post_mix} leads to the algorithm below, where we write ``$\cdot \mid \text{rest}$'' to mean that we are conditioning with respect to all the variables but the ones appearing on the left hand side of the conditioning symbol.
+Corollary \ref{cor:post_mix} leads to the algorithm below, where we write ``$\cdot \mid \text{rest}$'' to mean that we are conditioning with respect to all the variables but the ones appearing on the left-hand side of the conditioning symbol.

-\begin{enumerate} \item Sample $U_n \mid \text{rest} \sim \mbox{Gamma}(n, T)$, where $T := \sum_{j=1}^m S_j$.
+\begin{enumerate} \item Sample $U_n \mid \text{rest} \sim \mbox{Gamma}(n, S_\bullet)$, where $S_\bullet := \sum_{j=1}^M S_j$.

 \item Sample each $C_i$ independently from a discrete distribution over $\{1, \ldots, M\}$ such that